Taunton Deane

 Venue:-

-King’s College gym (convent
+King’s College

-gym), South Road, Taunton.
-Access is only
+Taunton.
+Access is only via a

-Road opposite & to the north of Holway Avenue, walk
+pedestrian gate on South Road opposite & to the north of Holway Avenue,

-the link below.
+at the link below.
 There are usually parking spaces opposite, on Holway Avenue &

 in front of the main building of King’s College.